ramified/personal_handwritten_collection/README.md

 Dec 22nd, 2024 - Jan 5th, 2025: Merry Christmas and Happy new year!

-Jan 23rd-Feb 9th, 2025: Participate in the conference in Barcelona.
+Feb 2nd-Feb 9th, 2025: Participate in the conference in Barcelona.
 Try to make a revision for my first paper.